mikeschinkel/php-file-scoped-visibility-rfc/README.md

     - The introduction of the TBD keyword will require it to be added as a reserved keyword in PHP.
 This means that any existing code using TBD keyword as an identifier (e.g., variable names, function names) will need to be updated.
 A thorough analysis will be required to determine the extent of this impact on existing codebases.

 2. **New Keyword Addition**:
-    - The addition of the TBD keyword introduces a new way to declare functions, variables, constants, classes, and interfaces with file-level scope.
+    - The addition of the TBD keyword introduces a new way to declare symbols with file-level scope.
 This will require updates to the PHP parser, lexer, and documentation to accommodate the new keyword and its usage.

 3. **Enhanced Modularity**:
     - Developers will have the ability to create more modular and encapsulated code by restricting the scope of certain elements to a single file.
 This promotes better organization and security within PHP projects.